Espresso / UIAutomator SDK

 deviceTypeCan be emulator or physical.

-isInAppSDKConnectedShould be true in case of accessibility validation using Evinced InApp SDK inside a target application.
+isInAppSdkConnectedShould be true in case of accessibility validation using Evinced InApp SDK inside a target application.

-isInAppSDKInstalledShould be true in case of the presence of Evinced InApp SDK in the target application.
+isInAppSdkInstalledShould be true in case of the presence of Evinced InApp SDK in the target application.

 osNameShould always be Android.